k21971/EvilHack/doc/evilhack-changelog.md

   can't use
 - More adjustments to what intelligent monsters stash in containers
 - Fix: crash if artifact owner shows up while level is full
+- Fix: object materials: sort items correctly according to their material